 The present study investigated the relationship between the tendency to spontaneously focus on numerosity (SFON) and numerical discrimination, both in children and adults.
 In preschool children, SFON was measured using Hannula and Lehtinen’s (2005) imitation tasks.
 In adults, SFON was measured using a novel computerized Numerical Bias task.
 We found that in both age groups that numerosity discrimination was related to SFON, such that individuals with greater resolution of quantitative processing were more likely to spontaneously attend to quantitative information.
 Furthermore, in adults, SFON was also found to be related to mathematical achievements.

 Our findings support the notion that the tendency to spontaneously focus on numerosity is due to greater resolution of quantitative processing which increases the saliency of quantitative information.
 Previous work has demonstrated that the degree to which numerical information is prominent affects the likelihood of incorporating this information into behavior.
 For example, Cantlon, Safford, and Brannon (2010) found that children spontaneously matched between visual stimuli based on numerosity, as opposed to surface area, and more importantly, that their bias towards numerosity-based matching was affected by the numerical ratio between the two visual stimuli.
 Similarly, when examining the distribution of responses in a SFON imitation task, the size of the errors made were proportionate to the trial-relevant numerosity (Sella, Berteletti, Lucangeli, & Zorzi, 2016); i.e., as the trial-number grew, children were less precise in their imitation of the numerosity used by the experimenter.
 Over all, greater resolution in quantitative discrimination seems to affect the saliency of quantitative information, which in turn increases the probability of incorporating said information into decision making and ultimately behavior.

 Another hypothetical explanation to this association could be an influence of SFON tendency on the acuity of numerical discrimination.
 Previous studies of SFON had found evidence of reciprocal relation between SFON and early numerical skills, indicating that children’s self-initiated practice in focusing on exact numerocity and the incorporation of it into everyday situations facilitates enhanced mathematical performance, and vice versa.
 Essentially, the idea is that SFON tendency causes the triggering of exact number recognition, facilitating numerical fluency (Hannula et al., 2010), possibly including the acuity of their analog nonsymbolic number representation.
 This suggested relation is in line with studies showing quantitative discrimination could be enhanced by training (Park & Brannon, 2013; Wilson, Revkin, Cohen, Cohen, & Dehaene, 2006).

-To our knowledge, we provide here the first evidence for the existence of individual differences in SFON among adults.
+To our knowledge, we provide here the first evidence for the existence of individual differences in SFON among adults, using the novel NBT task we developed for measuring SFON in adults .
 This finding suggests the possibility that SFON could be a stable bias, continuing from childhood and into adulthood.
 This notion is consistent with previous studies which found stability in SFON throughout childhood (Hannula & Lehtinen, 2005).
 Similar findings regarding attentional biases and its stability come from the field of clinical psychology, where such attentional biases have been found to be stable from a young age (Gupta & Kar, 2012).
 For example, individuals high in anxiety are abnormally sensitive to threat-related stimuli and tend to direct their attention toward threatening information during early automatic stages of processing (Williams, Watts, MacLeod, & Mathews, 1988).
 Still, the stability of SFON as an individual characteristic from childhood to adulthood was not directly assessed in this study and would have to be explored in future research.